Frequently Asked Questions

 10. How do you charge and what are the payment modes that you accept?

-Your first 60 Mins Trial/Introductory Lesson will be $120.
-Subsequently, lessons fees are collected once in every 4-Lesson Cycle, which is $480 for 4 x 60 Mins Private 1-to-1 Vocal Lessons (no expiry date).
+Your first 60 Mins Trial Lesson/First Consultation will be SGD$150.
+Subsequently, lessons are sold in a package, which is $560 for 4 x 60 Mins Private 1-to-1 Vocal Lessons (3 months validity).
 For Group Rates, please refer to the Lesson Rates page.
-I accept Cash, Cheque or Interbank Transfer/PayNow.
+I accept Cash, Cheque, Interbank Transfer/PayNow or Credit Card via Paypal (subject to a 5% transaction fee)